LTL-Based Non-Markovian Inverse Reinforcement Learning: Occam's Razor for LTL

-There are multiple (subjective) choices for the valuation function, none of which have obvious theoretical advantages.
-However, they behave very differently in practice.
-We consider various choices for the valuation function.
-Here, we present examples that differentiate the capabilities and uses of each valuation function. \begin{itemize} \item We may assign $V(\varphi \land \varpsi, w)$ as the minimum of $V(\varphi, w)$ and $V(\varpsi, w)$~\cite{tabuada2015robust}.
+This scheme attempts to match intuition about the operators.
+We posit that while the definition of the valuation functions is subjective, natural variations do not provide any significant theoretical advantages to our paradigm.
+For example, One may assign $V(\varphi {\land} \varpsi, w)$ as the minimum of $V(\varphi, w)$ and $V(\varpsi, w)$~\cite{tabuada2015robust}.
 This valuation ensures that both $\varphi$ and $\varpsi$ must score high for $\varphi \land \varpsi$ to score high.
 However, the function is not sensitive to the formula that has a higher value.
 Therefore, the learning algorithm becomes unguided for one part of the formula.
 This suggests a modification to the valuation function that takes both the subformulae into account symmetrically, without flattening one of the subformulae.
-Our valuation function for the conjunction of two formulae, defined as their product $V(\varphi, w) \times V(\varpsi, w)$ is based on this idea.
+Our valuation function for the conjunction of two formulae, defined as their product $V(\varphi, w) \cdot V(\varpsi, w)$ is based on this idea.

-\item Symmetrically, we may assign $V(\varphi \lor \varpsi, w)$ as the maximum of $V(\varphi, w)$ and $V(\varpsi, w)$.
-Just as in the previous case, this unnecessarily discards potential information carried by the valuation of a smaller subformula.
-In our earlier evaluation, we used the arithmetic mean of the two subformulae, which helps model disjunction such that if either of the parts evaluates high, then the score goes high and both parts have an incentive to score well.
-For example, consider $\globally (p \lor q)$.
-If no $q$ occurs in $w$ then $V(p\lor q, w[i:])$ will be scored lower than if both $p$ and $q$ occur in $w$.

-\item In our valuation of $V(\globally \varpsi, w)$, we compute the discounted sum of $V(\varpsi, w[i:])$.
-We may choose a variety of discounted sums that have a different decay rate than the exponential decay, which allows us to give varied weight to longer words.

-\item $V(\finally \varpsi, w)$ needs to represent the strength of evidence of $\varpsi$ being true at $w[i:]$ for some $i$.
-We can give some discounted weights to the true occurrences and compute the average.
-In addition to being computationally expensive, this scheme may have an adverse effect that, in case of $\varpsi$ being true at each $w[i:]$, then $V(\finally \varpsi, w)$ may rank higher than $V(\globally \varpsi, w)$.
-Therefore, in our earlier scheme, we gave weight only to the earliest occurrence. \end{itemize}